noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/randomness.md

 *Andreu, it was a pleasure to meet you, but Saray has got a baby.
 I'm sorry.*

+> I was the owner of a little ISP in Catalunya and my business partner was son of a middle class Catalan family that works in services and construction.
+They had no window in telecommunications as they lacked adequate education.
+Being Catalans, as is famous, these people came into contact with me through their son, a good boy who was all in all very subjugated by the figure of his **father**, and we started a company that in three years would have reached almost four thousand customers.
+All with fifteen thousand ridiculous euros that they have given us and amply returned.
+> Everything absolutely everything that has happened to me is **a scam organized for this family**, not so much for the son I'm sure, to steal my job in a horrible form using judicial corruption and avocacy, getting along with my family using pressuring from mafia elements in Genoa and this French marquise, and organizing a horrible humiliating and suicide game where practically all the people I have known in my life have wagered on a remote basis.
+My ex-girlfriend is under custody of her daughter a sex slave of this family, not directly but well through this man, **Rubi**, who is the organizer and leader of a subliminal Mafia and a suicide sect.
+This is the only truth.
+Everything else is a world of infamous creeps who raped Saray forcing her to do pornography to make me commit suicide.

 ### External Links

 1. https://en.wikipedia.org/wiki/Rage_Against_the_Machine